-We have extensive arrangements in place to ensure that you have a comfortable and enjoyable experience with us.
+We have extensive arrangements to ensure you have a comfortable and enjoyable experience with us.

 There is a portable induction loop at the Box Office counter, which is always on display.